ohler55/oj/README.md

 The following table shows the difference is speeds between several serialization packages.
 The tests had to be scaled back due to limitation of some of the gems.
-I finally gave up trying to get JSON to serialize without errors with Ruby 1.9.3.
+I finally gave up trying to get JSON Pure to serialize without errors with Ruby 1.9.3.
 It had internal errors on anything other than a simple JSON structure.
 The errors encountered were:

 - MessagePack fails to convert Bignum to JSON

-- JSON Pure and Ext fails to serialize any numbers or Objects with the to_json() method
+- JSON Pure fails to serialize any numbers or Objects with the to_json() method

-Options were added to the test/perf_simple.rb test to run the test without Object encoding and without Bignums.
-There is also an option for shallow JSON so that JSON Pure and Ext can be compared.
+Options were added to the test/perf_strict.rb test to run the test without Object encoding and without Bignums.

 None of the packages except Oj were able to serialize Ruby Objects that did not have a to_json() method or were of the 7 native JSON types.